jest-community/vscode-jest/README.md

 Every project and developer are different.
 Experiment and pick the autoRun setting that fits your style and preference!

 </details>

+### Intermittent errors for (npm/yar/node) command not found during test run or debugging

+This should only happen in Linux or MacOS, and is due to vscode not able to fully initialize the shell env when it starts up (more details [here](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails)).

+- for test run:
+  A solution is introduced in [v5.0.2](release-notes/release-note-v5.md#v50-pre-release-roll-up), which will [automatically fallback to a login-shell](#auto-fallback-login-shell) during such situation.
+Hopefully, this should not be an issue any more 🤞.
+- for test debugging:
+  - you can instruct vscode debugger to use a login shell via [task/debug profile](https://code.visualstudio.com/docs/terminal/profiles#_configuring-the-taskdebug-profile), for example, adding the following in your user's settings then restart:

+    ```json
+    "terminal.integrated.automationProfile.osx": {
+      "args": ["-l"],
+      "path": "/bin/bash"
+    },
+    ```

+Alternatively, you can try the following methods if you prefer a non-login-shell solution:
+  - simply restart vscode sometimes can fix it
+  - start vscode from a terminal: type `code` from your external terminal

 ### I don't see "Jest" in the bottom status bar
 This means the extension is not activated.